Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is a ruptured eardrum diagnosed?

 Your healthcare provider may use a tool called an otoscope to look inside your ear.
-An otoscope will allow your healthcare provider to see your eardrum and the size and location of the tear.
-He will also be able to see if there is fluid or infection inside your ear.
+An otoscope will allow your provider to see your eardrum and the size and location of the tear.
+Your provider will also be able to see any fluid or infection inside your ear.

 How is a ruptured eardrum treated?

 A mild rupture may heal on its own over time.
 Your healthcare provider may clean your ear and put a bandage over it.
-He may also place a cotton ear plug in your ear to cover the tear.
+Your provider may also place a cotton ear plug in your ear to cover the tear.

 - Antibiotic ear drops may be needed to treat or prevent an infection caused by bacteria.